egym-playground/kubejob/README.md

 # kubejob
-Run Kubernetes jobs and wait for their completion
+Run Kubernetes jobs and wait for their completion.

+## Motivation
+Sometimes you just want to run a job in a Kubernetes cluster and wait for its completion while keeping an eye on the container output.
+This usecase frequently appears in deployment pipelines eg. for running a smoke test or a database migration before the actual deployment continues.

-## How to build
+## How to install
 ```bash
 go get -v -u github.com/egymgmbh/kubejob
 ```